 Any affinity space we offer in connection with online courses will be facilitated by ritualists in the Ancestral Medicine Practitioner Network who are of that respective identity and who have received basic training from Ancestral Medicine in how to anchor a supportive affinity space.
 Most also have extensive experience guiding multi-cultural group processes in other settings.

 We ask course participants to mindfully self-select for participation in these spaces, and remember that you’re welcome to participate as often or as little as you wish.
 Even if some aspects of one or more of the spaces resonate with you, there is no pressure to opt in.
 The affinity spaces are there to support you and your experience with the course and if they’re not serving in that way, it’s fine to simply pass.

-We offer four affinity spaces, each of which include a private discussion forum and 30-minute small group breakout spaces after the main teaching calls.
+We offer up to four affinity spaces depending on need and coverage.
+These include a private discussion forum and 30-minute small group breakout spaces after the main teaching calls.
 The groups, their intentions, and the criteria for participation are outlined below.

 This space exists in response to global discrimination against people of diverse sexual orientations, gender expressions, and gender identities and intends to serve people who are lesbian, gay, bisexual, transgender, and queer as well as people who are intersex, two-spirit, asexual, etc. If you feel harmfully othered by restrictive norms around sexual orientation and gender identity, this space is for you.